Espoma Organic

 Where to Buy

-Fairy gardens do better when in an area protected from the elements.
-When thinking about where to create or place your fairy garden, think about the environmental factors like wind and rain that can ruin the garden.
-When Laura is done creating her fairy garden, she will place it on her covered porch where it will be protected!
+Your new mini garden will do better in an area protected from the elements.
+When thinking about where to create or place your Mini Formal Garden, think about the environmental factors like wind and rain that can ruin the garden.
+When Laura is done, she will place it on her covered porch where it will be protected!

 Before we begin, there are a few things to note: